chrisrraP/Record-Creation-and-Observation/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create a virtual server and one client with Microsoft Azure.
-First, log into client and ping a record that has not yet been created.
+Log into client and ping a record that has not yet been created.
 Using the domain server, create an A-record in the DNS Manager.
 Pinging the record name again from client VM will show it now exists in the DNS cache.
 </p>
 <br />